zule-lab/katie-490/README.md

 # Variation in the proportions of native trees and species across different land-use types within the urban forest

-Code and data for Katie Philp's BIOL490 project

 Katie Philps, to complete the requirements for BIOL490 at Concordia University

 ## Abstract